pvandegeer/GeometryShapes/README.md

     - Add internationalization
     - Show geometry size in project measurement units (m, ft, etc.)
     - Improve tooltips for smaller objects
+    - Avoid intersecting geometries is 'Avoid Overlap' is active is anabled in topology editing
 * Version 1.0
     - Configurable # of segments for circles (pull request 6)
     - Drop suport for QGis 2